iharshity/Snake-Game/README.md

 - The board is generated dynamically using CSS Grid.
 - Snake movement is handled with a timed game loop.
 - Food spawns randomly inside the grid.
-- Each food eaten increases the score.
+- Each food eaten increases the score and length of snake.
 - High score is saved in the browser using `localStorage`.

 ---